 Students are encouraged to assist in maintaining the appearance and cleanliness of our building.
 All litter must be placed in the appropriate collection containers.
 As a general rule, food and drinks should be consumed in the cafeteria.
-Throughout the day, students may carry water in clear plastic bottles with caps.
-Teachers determine if students are permitted to drink water in the classrooms.
 Food and drinks may not be consumed in the hallways.
-Food and drinks may not be consumed in the classrooms without prior teacher permission and advance approval from the Principal.
+Food and drinks may not be consumed in the classrooms without prior teacher permission.